mirisuzanne/mia/content/orgs/new-world-arts.md

     start: 2004-10-14
     end: 2004-10-24
     tags:
-      - new world
-      - directing
+      - director
   - title: Every Other Day
     venue: New World Arts
     start: 2004-09-09
     end: 2004-09-18
     tags:
-      - new world
       - writing
     summary: Directed by Michael Natoli
   - title: A Lie of the Mind
     venue: New World Arts
     date: 2002-03-02
     tags:
-      - new world
-      - lighting
+      - lighting design
   - title: The House of Yes
     venue: New World Arts
     date: 2001-06-08
     tags:
-      - new world
-      - lighting
+      - lighting design
-      - assistant directing
+      - assistant director
   - title: Danny and the Deep Blue Sea
     venue: New World Arts
     date: 2001-02-04
     tags:
-      - new world
-      - lighting
+      - lighting design
 ---

 Founded in 1998 as New World Players,